freenas/freenas-docs/userguide/jails.rst

 the audiotag package, use the command :command:`pkg install audiotag`

 When prompted, type **y** to complete the installation.
-The installation messages indicate if the package and the dependencies successfully download and install.
+The installation messages indicate if the package and dependencies successfully download and install.

 .. warning:: Some older versions of FreeBSD used package systems